conneroisu/conneroh.com/internal/data/docs/projects/cpre488-mp1.md

 ## 13. IDLE_DETECT

-This is the anti-mid-frame logic which counts to 5 ms during a consecutive high input before moving to the next state, IDLE.
+This is the anti-mid-frame logic which counts to 5 ms during a consecutive high input before moving to the next state, `IDLE`.

 ## 14. IDLE

-The IDLE state indicates the that the current PPM signal is sitting at the idle segment where no channels are being communicated.
+The `IDLE` state indicates the that the current PPM signal is sitting at the idle segment where no channels are being communicated.
 This state looks for a stable low before continuing to the first interchannel.

 ## 15. INTERCHANNEL